schrodinger/fixed-data-table-2/README.md

 * FixedDataTable does not handle sorting of data.
 Instead it allows the developer to supply data getters that can be sort-, filter-, or tail-loading-aware.
 * FixedDataTable does not fetch the data (see above)

+This version of FixedDataTable is maintained by Schrödinger, Inc. It is a forked version of Facebook’s FixedDataTable Repository available [here](https://github.com/facebook/fixed-data-table) available under the BSD License.
+Contributions and modifications to FixedDataTable are also subject to the BSD License [(see here)](#contributions).

 Getting started
 ---------------